docker-archive/classicswarm/docs/scheduler/filter.md

 When creating a container or building an image, you use a `constraint` or `health` filter to select a subset of nodes to consider for scheduling.
-If a node in Swarm cluster has a label with key `containerslots` and a number-value, Swarm will not launch more containers than the given number.
+If a node in Swarm cluster has a label with key `containerslots` and a number-value, Swarm does not launch more containers than the given number.

 ### Use a constraint filter